syslog-ng/syslog-ng/modules/python-modules/README.md

         pass
 ```

-While ConsecutiveAckTracker() seems to provide a much more useful service,
+While `ConsecutiveAckTracker()` seems to provide a much more useful service,
-but InstantAckTracker() performs better, as it does not have to track
+but `InstantAckTracker()` performs better, as it does not have to track
 acknowledgements of individual messages.

-The most complex scenario is implemented by BatchedAckTracker, this allows
+The most complex scenario is implemented by `BatchedAckTracker`, this allows
 you to track the acks for individual messages, as they happen, not enforcing
 any kind of ordering.